scottfr/SystemsBook/Applied/applied.md

 ## Conclusion ##

 If we are to evolve beyond the Pogo predicament, “We have met the enemy and he is us” [Kelly, 1970] it is essential we embrace learning and become far more adept at developing truly viable approaches for dealing with situations.
 Attempting to deal with situations without the requisite level of understanding has repeatedly proven to be little more than meddling which simply makes the situation worse or creates new problems that have to be dealt with.
-There are well defined proven approaches for developing each aspect of "Systemic Strategy: Enabling a Better Tomorrow"^[Systemic Strategy: Enabling a Better Tomorrow [http://insightmaker.com/insight/1366](http://insightmaker.com/insight/9077)] model presented at the beginning of this chapter.
-These can be explored in more detail in the videos associated with this model.
+There are well defined proven approaches for developing each aspect of the "Enabling a Better Tomorrow"^[Enabling a Better Tomorrow [http://insightmaker.com/insight/9077](http://insightmaker.com/insight/9077)] model which will be presented in the soon to be released Interactive Learning Environment by that title.